 Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized as soon as they are both measurable and available.
 Revenues are considered to be available when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
 For this purpose, the Town considers property tax revenues to be available if they are collected within 60 days of the end of the current fiscal period.
 All other revenue items are considered to be measurable and available only when cash is received by the Town.
 Expenditures generally are recorded when a liability is incurred, as under accrual accounting.
-However, debt service expenditures, as well as expenditures related to compensated absences and claims and judgments, are recorded only when payment is due.
+However, certain expenditures such as debt service, claims and judgments, compensated absences, OPEB, and pension are recorded only when payment is due.